 I come from a medical background.
 I am a psychologist and my brother is a doctor.
 Back in 2016, while I was changing my dress, I felt something unusual about my breasts.
 It felt like a lump.
 Although it was painless, I thought of getting it checked since I was pretty health-conscious.
 Somehow the check-up thing slipped from my mind.
 After a couple of weeks, I felt the lump again while having a shower, this time the lump was more significant in size.
 This was an alarming situation for me.
 I felt like visiting a doctor immediately.
 The next day, I went to a gynaecologist.
 She assured me that it’s a normal fibroid, and things will be fine.
 She suggested I get a Surgery done in case it further grows in size.

 I got my tests done before informing my parents.
 Luckily, I got an appointment for FNAC, and the doctor told me that I would have the reports in 2 days.
 It all happened so quickly.
 On Wednesday I had felt a lump, I had gone to the gynaecologist on Thursday and appeared for FNAC and Ultrasound on Friday.
 On the same day, I received an email from the diagnostic centre.
-When I opened the test result, it showed inculcating ductal carcinoma, and the moment I saw carcinoma, I thought that wasn’t something good.
+When I opened the test result, it showed Infiltrating Ductal Carcinoma, and the moment I saw carcinoma, I thought that wasn’t something good.
 The instant thought that came to my mind was of becoming bald like my grandma once was.

 He just didn’t know what to say, and then he said that he would come to Bangalore soon and see what treatment can be done.
 Apart from him, I remembered a friend of mine whose husband was diagnosed with cancer.
 I connected with her on Facebook and got her number.
 I spoke to her that I was detected with carcinoma.
 I asked her to suggest their oncologist.
 My friend provided me with the doctor’s name and number.

 The next day, I called the doctor and got an appointment for that afternoon.
-I went to the doctor, she did my physical examination and said that my breast nodes are affected, and that my breast cancer was in its early second stage.
+I went to the doctor, she did my physical examination and said that my breast nodes are affected, and that my Breast Cancer was in its early second stage.
 Being a medical oncologist, she couldn’t give me accurate information and referred me to the surgical oncologist.
 When I consulted the surgical oncologist, he asked me to go through a series of tests.
 When I went to the pathology lab to give them the sample, I found one of my friends working there.
 She connected me to the HOD of the oncology department who said that I don’t have to go through any test.
 They advised me to directly go for a PET scan and know what exactly is the stage and how big is the tumour.

-On the following Monday, I got my PET scan done, and even before the physical copy of the results were out, the doctor said that the breast cancer was localized, and it hadn’t spread to other areas.
+On the following Monday, I got my PET scan done, and even before the physical copy of the results were out, the doctor said that the tumor was localized, and it hadn’t spread to other areas.
 Since there was a cancer history in our family, he prescribed me a BRCA test and some hormonal tests.